mlrun/mlrun/docs/change-log/_index.md

 ## v1.0.4

 ### New and updated features
-Bump storey to 1.0.6 [1.0.x], #2041, @gtopper
+- Bump storey to 1.0.6.
-Add typing-extensions explictly, #2036, @Hedingber
+- Add typing-extensions explictly.
-Add vulnerability check to CI and fix vulnerabilities [Backport 1.0.x], #2028, @Hedingber
+- Add vulnerability check to CI and fix vulnerabilities.
-UI: Features & enhancement

 ### Closed issues
 - Limit Azure transitive dependency to avoid new bug.
 [View in Git](https://github.com/mlrun/mlrun/pull/2034).
 - Images: Fix GPU image to have new signing keys.
 [View in Git](https://github.com/mlrun/mlrun/pull/2030).
 - Spark: Allow mounting v3io on driver but not executors. <Backport 1.0.x> [View in Git](https://github.com/mlrun/mlrun/pull/2023).
-- Tests: Send only string headers to align to new requests limitation #2039  [View in Git](https://github.com/mlrun/mlrun/pull/2038).
+- Tests: Send only string headers to align to new requests limitation  [View in Git](https://github.com/mlrun/mlrun/pull/2039).
-- UI: Bug fixes

 ### See more